Shouldn’t my existing backflow prevention devices be “grandfathered” as they were approved under a different set of regulations?

 What should I do with a test report once my backflow prevention assembly is tested?

 All test reports should be forwarded to the Department of Public Works / Water & Sewer Division located at 26300 Lee BeGole Drive, Novi, MI 48375.
 Fax # 248-735-5659

 What are the relevant laws, ordinances, and regulations that require cross connection inspections, corrective measures and backflow prevention device testing?

-The following codes and state laws require the City of Novi Department of Public Services to provide for cross connection inspection, corrective measures and backflow device testing:
+The following codes and state laws require the City of Novi Department of Public Works to provide for cross connection inspection, corrective measures and backflow device testing:

 - City of Novi Code of Ordinances’ Division 2, Sections 34-36 through 34-43